sweber35/aparoid/schemas/glue/README.md

 - Use descriptive column names and comments
 - Consider partitioning for large tables
 - Use appropriate data types for your data
 - Keep schemas version controlled
+- Choose the right format: Parquet for analytical queries, JSON for flexible schemas